WHO SMART Trust

 Note: OSSL_COUNTRY_NAME should be ISO 2 letter name of the country mapped to the name used in repository.

-For Mac/Unix
+**For Mac/Linux/Unix**

 cd scripts/certgen